Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Finite-sample results: proofs and additional details

 where $\lambda(\mathcal{C})$ denotes the Lebesgue measure of a confidence set $\mathcal{C}$, $Z$ is a standard normal random variable, $\Phi(z)$ and $\phi(z)$ denote the standard normal distribution and density, and $\tilde{z}_{\alpha}=z_{1-\alpha}-z_{1-\alpha/2}$. \end{theorem} \begin{proof} Both parts of the theorem, except for the lower bound in~\eqref{eq:finite-sample-flci-efficiency}, follow from Corollary 3.2 and Corollary 3.3 in \citet{ArKo18optimal}.
-The lower bound follows from Theorem C.7 in \citet{ArKo18sensitivity}. \end{proof} The theorem gives sharp efficiency bounds for one-sided CIs as well as fixed-length CIs relative to CIs that direct all power at a particular function $g$.
+The lower bound follows from Theorem C.7 in \citet{ArKo20sensitivity}. \end{proof} The theorem gives sharp efficiency bounds for one-sided \acp{CI} as well as \acp{FLCI} relative to \acp{CI} that direct all power at a particular function $g$.
 The condition on $g$ is satisfied if $g$ is smooth enough relative to $\mathcal{F}$.
-For example, if $\mathcal{F}=\FLip(C)$, it holds if $g$ is piecewise constant, $g(x, d)=\alpha_{0}+d \alpha_{1}$ for some $\alpha_{0}, \alpha_{1}\in\mathbb{R}$.
-The theorem also gives lower bounds for these efficiencies---for one-sided CIs, the theorem implies that the $\beta$-quantile excess of length of the CI $\hor{\hat{c}^{*}_{\delta}, \infty}$ at $g$ cannot be reduced by more than 50\%.
-For $95\%$ fixed-length CIs, the efficiency lower bound in~\eqref{eq:finite-sample-flci-efficiency} evaluates to 71.7\%.
-In a particular application, sharp lower bounds can be computed directly by computing the modulus; typically this gives much higher efficiencies---for example in the baseline specification in the empirical application in \Cref{nsw_sec}, the efficiency of the shortest FLCI is over 97.0\% at piecewise constant functions.
+For example, if $\mathcal{F}=\FLip(C)$, it holds if $g$ is piecewise constant, $g(x, d)=\kappa_{0}+\kappa_{1}d$ for some $\kappa_{0}, \kappa_{1}\in\mathbb{R}$.
+The theorem also gives lower bounds for these efficiencies---for one-sided \acp{CI}, the theorem implies that the $\beta$-quantile excess of length of the \ac{CI} $\hor{\hat{c}^{*}_{\delta}, \infty}$ at $g$ cannot be reduced by more than 50\%.
+For $95\%$ \acp{FLCI}, the efficiency lower bound in~\eqref{eq:finite-sample-flci-efficiency} evaluates to 71.7\%.
+In a particular application, sharp lower bounds can be computed directly by computing the modulus; as we show in \Cref{nsw_sec}, this typically yields much higher efficiencies.